HillaBartov/Machine_Learning_NeuralNetworkPyTorch/README.md

 # Machine_Learning_NeuralNetworkPyTorch
-Implement of train and evaluate neural network using PyTorch package.
+Train and evaluate neural network using PyTorch package.

+Implementing several models witch are different in their number of hidden layers, activation functions and optimizers.